-• Member states have started realising that business as usual in the sector cannot continue: In France, following presentation of the very high emissions of mercury recorded during a monitoring of air and soil sampling exercise outside a mercury chloralkali plant, under the EEB campaign, the French Ministry of Environment announced further monitoring with the coordinated participation of industry, the local authorities and the NGOs, and that the agreement between the French industry and government that mercury in this industry can be used until latest 2020, will be revised for potential adoption of an earlier phase out date.
-Recently (April 2010) the Ministry announced that the French chlor-alkali plant referred to above, will convert to a mercury free process by 2013.
+- consensus among all who have made the effort to better understand chlor-alkali mercury releases. - Member states have started realising that business as usual in the sector cannot continue: In France, following presentation of the very high emissions of mercury recorded during a monitoring of air and soil sampling exercise outside a mercury chloralkali plant, under the EEB campaign, the French Ministry of Environment announced further monitoring with the coordinated participation of industry, the local authorities and the NGOs, and that the agreement between the French industry and government that mercury in this industry can be used until latest 2020, will be revised for potential adoption of an earlier phase out date43.
+Recently (April 2010) the Ministry announced that the French chlor-alkali plant referred to above, will convert to a mercury free process by 201344.
 Discussions at French level are still ongoing.

-- A specific sunset date for all mercury-cell chlor-alkali plants, both sodium and potassium-based should be set.
-The EEB has been advocating for 2010 as a phase out date for many years. - 5.
+- 4. A specific sunset date for all mercury-cell chlor-alkali plants, both sodium and potassium-based should be set.
+The EEB has been advocating for 2010 as a phase out date for many years, but recognizes a later date is now necessary due to delays in taking appropriate action. - 5.
 At EU level, the European Commission should come forward with legislation specific to the chlor-alkali industry, including not only a specific sunset date for the mercury-cell chlor-alkali plants, but also minimum requirements, reporting obligations, and mercury emission limit values for the mercury-cell chlor-alkali plants that will choose to operate until the sunset date.